 - Backup Storage:

-Most of the pen drives now come with a feature of having password encryption, important information related to family, medical records and photos can be stored on them as a backup.
+Most of the pen drives now come with the feature of having password encryption, important information related to family, medical records, and photos can be stored on them as a backup.

 - Transport Data: